Arthi-chaud/seminal-haskell/logbook.md

 ### June 12

-- ChangeType: Deriving from Data, to allow better help for CLI args
+- ChangeType: Deriving from Data, to allow better help for CLI arguments

 ## Difficulties encountered